YetAnotherNerd/whatlastgenre/README.md

 ##### filters
 Use this to activate filtering of specific tag groups from genres:
+* instrument: filters instrument names, like guitar or piano
 * label: filters label names
 * location: filters country, city and nationality names
 * year: filters year tags, like 1980s
 * create your own filter lists by adding filter sections to the tags.txt file

-Consider custom filter lists as large blacklists.
+Consider custom filters as large blacklists.

 #### scores section

 Be careful when adjusting the score multipliers, setting them out of a reasonable range may lead to unexpected results and bad tags.
 Don't set them to negative values!

 ##### what.cd, last.fm, mbrainz, discogs